The secret world of Beard Balm

-You have Beard Balm, you have Beard Oil, what's the difference?
+You have Beard Balm, you have Beard Oil

 The key to beard growth and quality is maintenance, right?
 We all know that.
 That message has been passed down through generations.
 All beards come with the itchy period, the 2 week period where they look great and then the 4 week period where they look terrible.
 It happens.
 We all go through it.